-Once a year (twice if you were a debate/choral verse kid or the cooler variant of choir/drama club kid) the country holds drama and music festivals where all schools are welcome to enter and compete in various artistic categories.
-With the support of teachers and trainers, the students battle it out with the goal of making it to the national level and winning.
+Once a year (twice if you are a debate/choral verse kid or the cooler variant of choir/drama club kid) the country holds drama and music festivals where all schools are welcome to enter and compete in various artistic categories.
+With the support of teachers and trainers, the students battle it out for a coveted place at the national level.
+The drama and music festivals act as a sort of cultural counterbalance.
+Here, students and teachers can break free from the narrow confines of the curriculum and instead spotlight lesser-heard languages, dances, and musical styles from across the country.
+The festivals are more than just creative outlets.
+They are also cultural archives, where oral histories, traditional instruments, and indigenous storytelling techniques are given space to breathe and evolve.

 The nationals are an extravaganza.
 For a whole week, scores of school buses clog the host institution’s field, rooms to rehearse in are fought over, teachers engage in Machiavelli-level politics over who performs when, lifelong friendships are made and careers are born.